By · Co-Founder · 22 min read · Updated

 1. SimpleScheduleAI

 SimpleScheduleAI is a managed scheduling service built specifically for Critical Access Hospitals.
 There is no platform to configure or maintain.
 The nurse manager uploads a staff roster in Excel format and the first schedule is delivered within 48 hours.
-FLSA 8-and-80 overtime logic, CMS §485.635 documentation, and charge nurse designation enforcement are built-in defaults, not configuration options.
+FLSA overtime threshold tracking, CMS §485.635 documentation, and charge nurse designation enforcement are built-in defaults, not configuration options.

 The nurse manager reviews and approves schedules and handles callout coverage using the automated ranked replacement list.
 Weekly scheduling time drops to 1-2 hours.
 No IT involvement.
 No implementation project.
 For a CAH coming off UKG, a managed service is typically the fastest path to operational simplicity.